-The purpose of this section is to provide standards and criteria for regulating the conversion of duplex or multifamily multiple-family dwelling units, including units in a rental mobilehome park, to residential condominium, stock cooperative and community apartment types of ownership; for determining when such conversions are appropriate; to provide for the public health, safety and general welfare, and to provide adequate off-street parking and to mitigate any hardship caused by the displacement of tenants.
+The purpose of this section is to provide standards and criteria for regulating the conversion of duplex or multifamily dwelling units, including units in a rental mobilehome park, to residential condominium, stock cooperative and community apartment types of ownership; for determining when such conversions are appropriate; to provide for the public health, safety and general welfare, and to provide adequate off-street parking and to mitigate any hardship caused by the displacement of tenants.

-The provisions and procedures of this section shall apply to all conversions of existing duplex and multifamily multiple family dwelling rental units to residential condominiums, stock cooperatives and community apartments notwithstanding any other provision of this Code or any planned community ordinance.
+The provisions and procedures of this section shall apply to all conversions of existing duplex and multifamily dwelling rental units to residential condominiums, stock cooperatives and community apartments notwithstanding any other provision of this Code or any planned community ordinance.

 Sec.
-7-9-89.2. - Principal uses permitted subject to a site development permit.
-7-9-147.2 Standards.
+7-9-89.2. - Standards.